-Students will experience and evaluate a range of different text types; reorganise their thinking to accommodate other linguistic and intercultural knowledge and textual conventions; and create texts for a range of contexts, purposes and audiences.
+Students will experience and evaluate a range of different text types. reorganise their thinking to accommodate other linguistic and intercultural knowledge and textual conventions. and create texts for a range of contexts, purposes and audiences.

-- comprehend Japanese to understand information, ideas, opinions and experiences; - identify tone, purpose, context and audience to infer meaning, values and attitudes; - analyse and evaluate information and ideas to draw conclusions and justify opinions, ideas and perspectives; - apply knowledge of Japanese language elements, structures and textual conventions to convey meaning appropriate to context, purpose, audience and cultural conventions; - structure, sequence and synthesise information to justify opinions, ideas and perspectives; - use strategies to maintain communication and exchange meaning in Japanese.
+- comprehend Japanese to understand information, ideas, opinions and experiences. - identify tone, purpose, context and audience to infer meaning, values and attitudes. - analyse and evaluate information and ideas to draw conclusions and justify opinions, ideas and perspectives. - apply knowledge of Japanese language elements, structures and textual conventions to convey meaning appropriate to context, purpose, audience and cultural conventions. - structure, sequence and synthesise information to justify opinions, ideas and perspectives. - use strategies to maintain communication and exchange meaning in Japanese.

-Unit 1 Unit 2 Unit 3 Unit 4 私のくらし My World 私達のまわり Exploring Our World 私達の社会 Our Society 私の将来 My Future Family/carers and friends; Lifestyle and leisure; Education.
-Travel; Technology and media; The contribution of Japanese culture to the world.
-Roles and relationships; Socialising and connecting with my peers; Groups in society.
-Finishing secondary school, plans and reflections; Responsibilities and moving on.
+Unit 1 Unit 2 Unit 3 Unit 4 私のくらし My World 私達のまわり Exploring Our World 私達の社会 Our Society 私の将来 My Future Family/carers and friends.
+Travel.
+Roles and relationships.
+Finishing secondary school, plans and reflections.
+Lifestyle and leisure.
+Technology and media.
+The contribution of Socialising and connecting with my peers.
+Responsibilities and moving on.
+Education.
+Japanese culture to the world.
+Groups in society.